top of page

 Karnataka Gamaka Kala Parishath, incepted in 1982, has been mainly responsible for sustaining the art of Gamaka.
 Presently, the Parishath has about 1500 life members.

-For the last nearly four decades, the Parishath has been actively engaged in conducting Gamaka classes and organizing various stage performances and annual conferences and other occasional events.
+For the last over four decades, the Parishath has been actively engaged in conducting Gamaka classes and organizing various stage performances and annual conferences and such other events.

 The Parishath, with its registered and central office in Bengaluru, is managed by a team headed by an elected President, who will choose the other office bearers.
 As a State body, all the work related to gamaka propagation in different districts is carried out through a Representative system.
-At this time there are 22 representatives in 22 of the 30 districts in the State.
+At this time there are 34 representatives in 28 of the 31 districts in the State.
+There is also a Unit in Kasargodu District, in Kerala, represented by Sri Tekkekere Shankaranarayana Bhat.
 Efforts are on to identify suitable names to represent the Parishath and carry out its activities in the unrepresented districts too.

-Of late, some of the activities of the Parishath like training in Gamaka and organizing joint events have been extended to the global stage.
-Some of the past students of Gamaka under the Parishath and other connoisseurs of Gamaka have formed a Gamaka Forum in North America.
+Of late, the activities of the Parishath such as training in Gamaka and organizing joint events have been extended globally.
+Some of the past students of Gamaka under the Parishath and other connoisseurs of Gamaka have formed a Forum named Gamaka Kala Vedike of North America.

 About Gamaka

 Gamaka is an ancient art form, said to be dating back to the time of the Ramayana.
-Rishi Valmiki, Apparently taught Lava and Kusha the art of reciting Ramayana in the unique 'gamaka' style.
+Rishi Valmiki, apparently taught Lava and Kusha, the twin sons of Rama, the art of reciting Ramayana in the unique 'gamaka' style.

 Gamaka is a traditional art unique to Karnataka.
-It involves rendering the ancient Kannada poetry, the skill known as 'vaachana', adopting classical ragas.
-Usually this rendering is accompanied by a commentary knows as 'vykhyana'.
+It involves rendering (vaachana) of the ancient Kannada poetry, setting it to a spectrum of classical ragas.
+Usually this rendering is accompanied by a commentary (vyakhyana), providing detailed commentary for each stanza.

 Genesis and Growth